KelvinHere/Yoga_Milestone_4/README.md

 - **Modal**
     - The More Details link uses Ajax to POST a csrf token and lesson_id to a get_modal_data view, if valid the view will return json data
     - The json data contains a status key and a modal that is inserted into the page and activated with jQuery
+    - This modal contains the lesson information with a longer description and all of its reviews
-    - The modal is created by using render_to_string on a snippet called lesson_modal.html that is given the context 'lesson instance' from the lesson_id.
+    - The modal is created by using render_to_string on a snippet called lesson_modal.html that is given the context 'lesson instance' and 'MEDIA_URL_for_json' as it will not be parsed the same as a rendered template.

 ### Studio page